Winnie09/GPTCelltype/README.md

 For mac users, if there is any problem with installation problem, please try download and install clang-8.0.0.pkg from the following URL: https://cloud.r-project.org/bin/macosx/tools/clang-8.0.0.pkg

-To install the latest version of Lamian package via Github, run the following commands in R:
+To install the latest version of GPTCelltype package via Github, run the following commands in R:
 ```{r eval = FALSE}
 remotes::install_github("Winnie09/GPTCelltype")
 ```

 GPTCelltype depends on the R package [openai](https://cran.r-project.org/web/packages/openai/index.html).
-Please install and load `openai` before running `GPTCelltype`.
+Please install `openai` as well.

 ```{r eval = FALSE}
 install.packages("openai")